1644

 Of the old colonial time,

-in prose the legend
+May be found in prose the legend

 That is here set down in ryhme.